Mathematics

 • Fantastic Friday

-the concepts do not decay over time.
+level in the concepts does not deteriorate over time.